College Prep Testing

 Bookstores and libraries generally carry more extensive books and software for independent preparation.
 Generally, the best preparation is to work hard in academic courses and to do extensive outside reading, including summer reading.
 Some students find test preparation courses helpful.
 Scores generally go up, tutored or not, twenty to thirty points with each repeat test.
 Studies have shown, however, that the average score increase after a preparation program generally does not exceed fifty points, and sometimes students show declines.
 Studies also reveal that the math score responds more readily to specific tutoring than the verbal score because the verbal score is more a measure of acquired language background and reading completed over a long period of time.

 Remember, standardized tests don’t claim to assess motivation, creativity, artistic skills, athletic abilities, kindness, decency, integrity, sense of humor and other human qualities that colleges take into account when admitting students.
-In life, these qualities should be more important than another 50 points on the SAT.

-This testing program is used mostly by colleges in the South and Midwest but almost all schools will accept this test in place of the SAT I. Students receive a score for each subject-related test (English, mathematics, social studies and science) as well as a composite score that ranges from 1 to 36.
+This testing program is used mostly by colleges in the South and Midwest but almost all schools will accept this test in place of the SAT.
+Students receive a score for each subject-related test (English, mathematics, social studies and science) as well as a composite score that ranges from 1 to 36.
 ACT scores are generally comparable to SAT scores, and the college counselors can make the correlation.

 In December students will receive a Score Report which includes personalized feedback on test questions and an “Improve Your Skills” section.
-Because the test is normed for the academic preparation of juniors, 9th and 10th-graders should not be alarmed if their scores are lower than anticipated.

 Non Standardized Testing